AnotherJohnH/micropython-microbit-kitronik-oled/README.rst

 The library is distributed in different files to allow importing only the required functions in order to reduce memory consumption.

+The main editor of use will be https://python.microbit.org/v/2.0  for any additional help wih microPython visit: https://microbit-micropython.readthedocs.io/en/v1.0.1/

 .. contents::

 .. section-numbering::